 Men’s Bible Study

 Looking for a way to learn about the Bible and connect with other men?
 Join the Men's Bible Study.
-Their current study is The Book of Daniel: Shining in Babylon by J.D.
-Greear.
-Please contact Marion Rybarczyk through the Church Office for more information about the Men's Bible Study, and if you plan to attend.
+Beginning Tuesday, April 18, the Men’s Bible Study will start Half Truths by Adam Hamilton.
+This will be our last study until our adult education begins again in September.
+Please contact the Church Office for more information about the Men's Bible Study, and if you plan to attend.

 Women's Bible Study